attilammagyar/mpe-emulator/README.md

     TARGET_PLATFORM=i686-gpp CXX_WARNINGS= make all
     TARGET_PLATFORM=riscv64-gpp CXX_WARNINGS= make all

+Insert `INSTRUCTION_SET=native` to the beginning of the above commands to optimize MPE Emulator for the CPU on which it is compiled.

 Run `make check` in a similar fashion to run unit tests.

+#### macOS

+If you have a working set of the standard Xcode and BSD command-line development tools (e.g. you have successfully run `xcode-select --install`), then the following commands should compile MPE Emulator for your system:

+    cd mpe-emulator-1_2_0-src
+    export DEV_OS=macos
+    export TARGET_PLATFORM=gpp
+    export CXX_WARNINGS=
+    export SDKROOT=$(xcrun --show-sdk-path)
+    make all

+Run `make check` in a similar fashion to run unit tests.

+After successful compilation, you will have to copy either the entire `mpe-emulator.vst` or the entire `mpe-emulator.vst3` directory to the appropriate plugin directory under `/Users/YOUR-NAME/Library/Audio/Plug-Ins`, e.g.:

+    mkdir -p ~/Library/Audio/Plug-Ins/VST
+    cp -rv dist/mpe-emulator-dev-macos--native-fst/mpe-emulator.vst ~/Library/Audio/Plug-Ins/VST

+or:

+    mkdir -p ~/Library/Audio/Plug-Ins/VST3
+    cp -rv dist/mpe-emulator-dev-macos--native-vst3_single/mpe-emulator.vst3 ~/Library/Audio/Plug-Ins/VST3

+Note: some host applications don't look for VST plugins in the `/Users/YOUR-NAME/Library/Audio/Plug-Ins` directory by default.
+Please refer to the documentation of your host application to find out how to configure it to do so, or copy the compiled MPE Emulator plugin to the system plugin directory using `sudo`, for example:

+    sudo mkdir -p /Library/Audio/Plug-Ins/VST
+    sudo cp -rv dist/mpe-emulator-dev-macos--native-fst/mpe-emulator.vst /Library/Audio/Plug-Ins/VST

 <a href="#toc">Table of Contents</a>